 Cosponsored by Penn Law and the Annenberg School for Communication

 About the Event

-Health care reform has taken center stage during the presidential primary season, as candidates offer diverse proposals to expand insurance coverage and contain costs.
-In this conference, researchers, policymakers, providers, and other stakeholders will dive into fundamental issues that cross all proposals, highlighting decisions that need to be made, and the consequences of those decisions.
-Join us as we go beyond the headlines and beneath the rhetoric.
-Registration is free, but seating is limited.
+Health care reform took center stage during the presidential primary season, as candidates offered diverse proposals to expand insurance coverage and contain costs.
+In this conference, researchers, policymakers, providers, and other stakeholders discussed fundamental issues that crossed all proposals, highlighting decisions that need to be made, and the consequences of those decisions.

 • Did The Affordable Care Act Contain Costs?
 A Ten-Year Look (Feb.
 2020)